patgolez10/assignhooks/README.rst

 1. Automatic patch

 Suppose that there is a `testmod.py` that contains a module to instrument.
-Just import 'assignhooks.magic' before the imports you want to instrument.
-To stop this behavior invoke `assignhooks.magic.restore()`
+Importing 'assignhooks' gives access to 'assignhooks.instrument.start()'.
+It should be called before the imports you want to instrument.
+To stop this behavior invoke `assignhooks.instrument.stop()`

 Assuming `testmod.py` contains: